bluesky-astronomy/development-guide/README.md

 **4. Install PostgreSQL**

 Many services require a running PostgreSQL development database to run locally.
 Detailed instructions are in [this file](https://github.com/bluesky-astronomy/development-guide/blob/main/PostgreSQLHowTo.pdf).
-You will also need to download a copy of the development database (for now: ask Emily.)
+You will also need to download a copy of the development database - for now: ask Emily.
+(As of December 2025, we're hoping to improve this step soon - sorry!)

 **5. Set up relevant environment variables**